 The Donkey Sanctuary’s donkey welfare advisers can give advice on the best way to introduce companions.
 When looking for a new donkey companion think about your donkey’s requirements.
 Elderly donkeys sometimes do not cope well with new additional donkeys.
 Consider your own circumstances.
 Can you afford the costs of another donkey?

 Do you have the time, space, and finances to consider a pair?
 Having a trio of donkeys has its benefits.
 If you do decide to obtain a new donkey companion, look for one whose behavioural and physical needs will fit the needs of the companion donkey.

 It is a legal requirement that you inform the relevant Passport Issuing Organisation (PIO) of the death of your donkey.
 You must return the passport to them within 30 days.
 If you would like to keep the passport as a memento, many PIOs will return the passport once cancelled, if asked to do so.

 Insurance companies may require notification of death.
 They may ask for the passport before you return it to the PIO.
 This is particularly important if they will be dealing with a claim.

 If you have rehomed a donkey from The Donkey Sanctuary in Great Britain, you must return the passport to the Welfare department.

 Dealing with your loss

-Don’t underestimate the grieving process, as the death of a donkey is not an easy event to cope with.
-For many people it is like losing a very dear friend and feelings of deep grief are completely normal.
-There is no need to feel embarrassed about mourning the loss of your donkey friend and it may be helpful to talk to friends or family who understand the size of your loss.
-If you feel you need more dedicated help there are specialist pet bereavement counsellors who you may find it helpful to contact.
+There is no need to feel embarrassed about mourning the loss of your friend.
+Feelings of deep grief are completely normal.
+You may find it helpful to talk to family or friends who understand the size of your loss.
+If you feel you need more dedicated help, there are specialist pet bereavement counsellors you can contact.